zbee/pioneersOfPlymouth/INSTALL.md

 database, you can use [the DDL](database_setup.sql) to generate the tables.
 However, make sure the default engine is set to InnoDB, or alter the DDL to set each table to be InnoDB manually.
-This is required as foreign key constraints are in use.
+This is required as foreign key constraints are in use; you could also remove the foreign keys and skip this, but if you use the ajaxFeed connection mechanism you will notice a significant reduction in performance in game-play.